Compassionate Release

 While this may not seem like a big deal, it is.
 Until recently, it was virtually impossible to obtain a reduction of a federal sentence – no matter how unfair the sentence may have been.
 Now, under compassionate release, almost anything is possible.

-Second, an entirely new area of law has emerged in which compassionate release can be obtained based on the unfairness of a federal sentence – even if the inmate does not have a preexisting health problem.
 Recent changes in the law give individual judges broad discretion to determine what constitutes “extraordinary and compelling” reasons for granting a sentence reduction.
-Recently, the Fourth Circuit affirmed this standard in United States v.
+The Fourth Circuit affirmed this standard in United States v.
 McCoy.
-Three other federal circuits have similar precedents.

-With McCoy and other decisions like it, inmates are now able to obtain compassionate release if they have received disproportionately long sentences based on outdated sentencing guidelines or if they have undergone significant rehabilitation while serving a prison sentence.
-In particular, compassionate release seems most likely to succeed in cases were a judge was forced to impose a harsh sentence that would no longer be imposed by today’s standards.
-It is also likely that a judge could use compassionate release to fix an error that occurred in a past sentencing, or to correct a miscarriage of justice.
+Many of the cases that Brown Law has won are based on sentencing disparity.
+With McCoy and other decisions like it, inmates are now able to obtain compassionate release if they have received disproportionately long sentences based on outdated sentencing guidelines.
+In particular, compassionate release can succeed in cases were a judge was forced to impose a harsh sentence that would no longer be imposed by today’s standards.
+Judges can also use compassionate release to fix an error that occurred in a past sentencing, or to correct a miscarriage of justice.

 This is truly an extraordinary development in the law, and we at Brown Law are very excited by it.
 Read more about compassionate release and the McCoy decision HERE.